 Many IT contractors work via their own companies.
 We look at how the formation process works, and what it means to be a limited company contractor.

-Dormant limited company guide for contractors
+Keeping your limited company in a dormant state – a guide for contractors

 Why it is hard to secure contract work as a sole trader